urogers/CircuiTikZ_Designer_to_JSON/README.md

 - Convert files of the form  *.tex into a JSON.
 - Output file *.json  (same name as the .tex input file)
 - Supports complex /node /draw structures with mixed text and LaTeX math
 - Supports multi-segment wires, block diagrams, ...
-(See Example Below)
+(See Screenshot Below)

 <p align="center">